abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/k8s.md

 ---
 ## Overview

-[Kubernetes](https://kubernetes.io/) is the leading technology for deployment and orchestration of containerised workloads in cloud-native environments.
+[Kubernetes](https://kubernetes.io/) is the leading technology for deployment and orchestration of containerized workloads in cloud-native environments.

-Tower streamlines the deployment of Nextflow pipelines into Kubernetes either on cloud and on-premises solutions.
+Tower streamlines the deployment of Nextflow pipelines into Kubernetes both in the cloud and in on-premises solutions.

-## Requirement
+## Requirements

 You need to have Kubernetes cluster up and running.
 Make sure you have followed the steps in the [Cluster preparation](https://github.com/seqeralabs/nf-tower-k8s) guide to create the cluster resources required by Nextflow Tower.

-The following instruction are for a **generic Kubernetes** distribution.
-If you are using [Amazon EKS](/docs/compute-envs/eks/) or [Google GKE](/docs/compute-envs/gke/) see the corresponding documentation pages.
+The following instructions are for a **generic Kubernetes** distribution.
+If you are using [Amazon EKS](/docs/compute-envs/eks/) or [Google GKE](/docs/compute-envs/gke/), see the corresponding documentation pages.

 ## Compute environment setup